-From February 2019 until January 2020, participants were invited to partake in the study via email, posters displayed in CF clinics plus online media notices posted on social media platforms of Sydney Children's Hospitals Network (SCHN), CF Australia, Molecular and integrative CF research centre (miCF RC) and Cure 4 CF. Advertising material included a web address and QR code that linked to the study webpage hosted on the SCHN website.
+From February 2019 until January 2020, participants were invited to partake in the study via e-mail and posters displayed in CF clinics plus online media notices posted on social media platforms of Sydney Children's Hospitals Network (SCHN), CF Australia, Molecular and Integrative CF Research Centre (miCF RC) and Cure 4 CF. Advertising material included a web address and QR code that linked to the study webpage hosted on the SCHN website.

-2.6 Data collection
+Data collection

-Participants were invited to watch an explainer video (Fig.1).
+Participants were invited to watch an explainer video (figure 1).
 Participants who did not understand the video were invited to re-watch it or contact the study team.
+They were excluded if they continued to answer "not at all" when asked how well they understood the information in the explainer video.
+The online questions were not visible to these participants.
 The online format was used to ensure uniformity in the explanation of organoid technology and to reach a larger representative sample.
-Duplicate responses (indicated by IP address, email address and survey demographic data) were removed.
+Duplicate responses (indicated by IP address, e-mail address and survey demographic data) were removed.

-2.7 Data analysis
+Data analysis

 A decisional balance ratio was calculated for each individual by dividing the participant's mean advantages ratings by their mean disadvantages ratings [27].
 A ratio greater than one indicates that the participant's perceived advantages outweighed the perceived disadvantages and the organoid technology is acceptable.
 Likewise, ratios less than one indicate the technology is unacceptable.
-A value of one represented 'decisional equivalence'.
-In our data analysis, decisional equivalence results were grouped into the 'not acceptable' category.
+A value of one represented "decisional equivalence".
+In our data analysis, decisional equivalence results were grouped into the "not acceptable" category.

 Data were analysed in Graphpad Prism Version 8.
-Paired data (pre and post questionnaire scores) were compared using a paired t test.
+Paired data (pre- and post-questionnaire scores) were compared using a paired t-test.
 ANOVA and Chi-squared tests were used to compare groups.
 Log rank tests were used to compare maximum turnaround time and willingness to pay.

-2.8 Sample size
+Sample size

-With a sample size of 94 participants from the Australian CF population of approximately 3400 [28] the margin of error of a finite-population-corrected 95% confidence interval for a binary proportion is no larger than 10%.
-The study remained open for one year to allow recruitment of the required number of CF participants.
+With a sample size of 94 participants from the Australian CF population of $\sim$ 3400 [28] the margin of error of a finite-population-corrected 95% confidence interval for a binary proportion is no larger than 10%.
+The study remained open for 1 year to allow recruitment of the required number of CF participants.

-3. Results
+Results

 At the conclusion of the study, the QR code and links to the video had been used 322 times.
 Two hundred and twenty-two participants commenced the questionnaire using the links.
 Of these, 189 participants completed the consent form and initial information.
-One participant reported that they did not understand the video and did not progress further and 188 completed the questionnaire.
-CF adults estimated mean reported age was younger than the other groups (Fig. 2A, Fig. S1).
-CF participants were more likely to have heard of the technology before (Fig. 2B).
-The majority (90 (92%)) of participants who had heard about the technology before had heard positive information (Fig. 2C).
+One participant reported that they did not understand the video and did not progress further, and 188 completed the questionnaire.
+CF adults estimated mean reported age was younger than the other groups (figure 2a and supplementary figure S1).
+CF participants were more likely to have heard of the technology before (figure 2b).
+The majority (90 (92%)) of participants who had heard about the technology before had heard positive information (figure 2c).

-3.1 Participants' willingness to use organoids remained high after considering the advantages and disadvantages
+Participants' willingness to use organoids remained high after considering the advantages and disadvantages

-All groups rated their willingness to use organoids highly prior to considering the advantages and disadvantages (mean score >6.59 out of 7) (Fig. 3A).
-The mean score dropped within all groups once they considered the potential advantages and disadvantages (Table S1).
-However, the mean score remained above six.
+All groups rated their willingness to use organoids highly prior to considering the advantages and disadvantages (mean score >6.59 out of 7) (figure 3a).
+The mean score dropped within all groups once